cnyakundi/financial_inclusion/README.md

 This is a python data science project where I was required to  analyze financial inclusion the above named countries and give my expert opinion depending on various variables using univariate, bivariata and multivariate statistics

+## Research question

+The research problem is to figure out how we can predict which individuals are most likely to have or use a bank account.

 ## User Requirements
 You must have python and Jupyter notebooks to analyze, peruse and see the analysis.